seiyria/soa-autofarm/README.md

 Additionally, unlike other automated aspects of this program, to host, you must start on a screen where stamina is visible (event screen, event mission list, event map list, story screen, or bridge).
 Otherwise, it will just join and do it's thing, but host when it gets out.
 If you're not paired with `--farm-everything`, it will host the current mission in your current event list / map screen.

+## REPL

+Sometimes, weird things happen and you want to inspect the state of the application without restarting it.
+That's where this comes in.
+If you pass in `--repl` it will let you press the following keys and get those results:

+* `q` - quit running the app
+* `n` - see what each of the Nox VM states are
+* `d` - toggle debug mode
+* `v` - toggle verbose mode (and, if on, will make sure debug mode on too)

 ## About Source Code

 * `window.clicks.js` has information on where you click in one particular state to get to another state.